 Unlike working from an office, remote work means less face-to-face interaction.
 You can’t turn to your employee at their desk and ask them a quick question.
 Instead, this quick question will need to be a message or call.
 This lack of personal connection can lead to employees feeling isolated or lonely.
 Add to that the distractions that come with working at home, and soon you’ll realize that managing remote workers is much different than a traditional work environment.

-Luckily, as a largely remote company, we’ve picked up a few tips from our managers on how best to successfully lead a remote team:
+Luckily, as a largely remote company, we’ve picked up a few tips and guidelines for successfully managing remote workers:

 1. Check-in Daily

 Although this might seem like a bit much, this will be critical to the success of your team.
 Set a meeting every day for a quick 10-to-15-minute check-in with your team.
 There are even apps, like Standuply, that can help with this by automating your meetings.
 Ask your team to go over their tasks for the day and see if they have any roadblocks that they need help with.
 This will keep you informed of what your employees are working on and allow them a chance to ask questions or request assistance.
 Remember, these meetings should be quick!
 You don’t want to become a bottleneck in their workday by consuming their mornings with meetings.
 Quickly touch base with your team and then give them the freedom to do their work.

 2. Provide the Right Collaboration Tools

 Take advantage of collaboration tools to streamline your workflow and provide employees with ways to successfully collaborate with one another.
 Since each team member will be in a different location and possibly time zone, it will be incredibly important to find the right tool/tools.
 Plus, the right tools will help your team feel more connected and less isolated.
 Try to find an all-in-one solution, if possible, to cut back on the number of apps or tools your employees will need to use.
 For example, Broadvoice’s all-in-one Communicator app lets you chat, text, call, and video conference all on the same platform.